From Suicide to Success

 Now, with my poorly baby these feelings of anxiety and dissociation intensified.
 I dreaded returning to work, fearing that someone might inadvertently give my daughter the wrong food, causing her harm.
 I became distrustful of everyone other than my husband.
 We would hoover 8/9 times a day as we had other children in the house and could not risk the baby picking up their food, we could not go to play areas with her because the fear of her touching something a child had touched that had previously eaten an allergen was terrifying.

-So, as the back-to-work date approached, I faced another challenge: the lack of a suitable room for expressing breastmilk.
 The room they provided was adjacent to the area where controlled medications were administered, meaning I would hear the restraints and see very distressed patients constantly, with a see-through panel and no washing facilities this was far from ideal, the stress weighed heavily on me.
 Expressing milk was essential for my daughter’s well-being, yet the environment and staff made it nearly impossible.

 Healing Through Creativity